jubaan/Project-Using-Bootstrap/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://github.com/jubaan/Project-Using-Bootstrap/blob/master/LICENSE) licensed.